By: Susan Dugdale | updated Nov. 2025

 Transition to body & theme introduction

-"Despite what we've thought about the past 12 months and the dreaded R and C words (recession and Covid) we've made it through to the end of the year.
+"Despite what we've thought about the past 12 months and the ever-present threat of recession we've made it through to the end of the year.

 It's nearly Christmas and we've got a lot to be grateful for.
 We're here, we have a great team and we're still in business."

-Point One - April - major order canceled - a lot of staff ill - we survived.
+Point One - April - major order canceled - impacted staffing - needed to adjust working hours - we survived.
 Tough decisions had to be made but we stood by each other, were supported by our families and made the necessary sacrifices.
-Huge thanks to Chrissie for organizing the home care support system.
+Huge thanks to Chrissie for organizing the support system.

 Point Two - September - breakthrough into a new widget market.
-Fantastic team work - particularly from Doug's production unit - worked all hours to get it going.
+Fantastic teamwork - particularly from Doug's production unit - worked all hours to get it going.
 Credit to all concerned.
-Not so much staff illness.

-"It's been another tough year but I'm proud of what we accomplished together.
+"It's been a tough year and I'm immensely proud of what we accomplished together in spite of that.
 Some businesses haven't been able to do what we have done.

 Thanks to you we'll be going into the new year with strength, to build on our accomplishments and to consolidate our position.